hivemq/hivemq4-docker-images/README.md

 By default this image will attempt to set the bind address using the containers `${HOSTNAME}` to ensure that HiveMQ will bind the cluster connection to the correct interface so a cluster can be formed.

 This behavior can be overridden by setting any value for the environment variable `HIVEMQ_BIND_ADDRESS`.
 The broker will attempt to use the given value as the bind address instead.

+## Setting the transport type

+By default this image will use UDP as transport protocol for the cluster transport.

+If you would like to use TCP as transport type instead, you can set the `HIVEMQ_CLUSTER_TRANSPORT_TYPE` environment variable to `TCP`.

+**Note:** We generally recommend using TCP for the cluster transport, as it makes HiveMQ less susceptible to network splits under high network load.

 # HiveMQ base image